-1. A parent/guardian or individual listed on the student's permission to release form must come in to the school office and sign the student out.

-- 2. In cases of dual or shared custody, the school will release a student to either parent unless the school has a valid court order directing otherwise.
+- 1. A parent/guardian or individual listed on the student's permission to release form must come in to the school office and sign the student out. - 2.
+In cases of dual or shared custody, the school will release a student to either parent unless the school has a valid court order directing otherwise.
 Parents are responsible for providing court documents to the school. - 3.
 Students must sign out and in at the school office no matter what time of day they are coming in or leaving. - 4.
 If a student feels ill they must come to the office, and the office will make parent contact before a student will be allowed to check out.

 Students who come or leave without signing in or out will be disciplined under the STUDENT CODE OF CONDUCT as a truancy violation.
-First offense will result in one-day of ISS.